jxmesito/MyShell/README.md

 # MyShell
-This is a intermediate C project that mimics an interactive shell
+This is an intermediate C project that mimics an interactive shell